chakra-ui/chakra-ui/.team/CODE_REVIEW_GUIDELINE.md

 - Test those small functions in isolation and ensure they work as expected

-- TypeScript: Hook props should be named as `[hook]HookProps` and it's return type should be `[hook]HookReturn`
+- TypeScript: Hook props should be named as `[hook]HookProps` and its return type should be `[hook]HookReturn`

 - Ensure you add a jsDoc comment for each type definition